 Classic Christmas morning breakfast

-Depending on who will be around on Christmas morning, I will get some requests for the classics.
+Depending on who will be around on Christmas morning, I always get requests for the classics.
 There’s nothing like the comfort of childhood favorites on Christmas morning.
 Here are a few of our favorites.

 Sausage balls are an all time classic, served alone or to go along with something sweet, they can’t be beat.
 You can easily make them gluten free by using almond flour.